matn7/CS-Notes/src/main/java/mutithreading/README.md

 **Slow Critical Section**

 - Multiple threads using the same lock.
-- One thread holds the lock for every long, makes all the other threads wait for a long time.
+- One thread holds the lock for very long, makes all the other threads wait for a long time.
 - All threads become as slow as the slowest thread.

 **Priority Inversion**